computefoundation/gnu-linux-shell-scripting.packaged-solutions/locate/README.md

 ## Databases

-*Locate* uses two databases, one containing text files consisting of file paths and one containing text files consisting of directory paths.
+*Locate* uses two databases containing text files, one consisting of file paths and one consisting of directory paths.

-These databases are populated with output paths defined in *updatedb*. *(Note: As examples, updatedb contains predefined output paths and the precreated databases **dirsdb** and **filesdb** are provided).*
+These text files are populated with output paths defined in *updatedb*. *(Note: The predefined output paths in updatedb and the precreated databases **dirsdb** and **filesdb** are provided just as examples).*

-*Locate* searches the databases for a matching file or directory name and returns its path.
-It searches the file paths database by default and the directory paths database with switch `-d`.
+*Locate* searches the file paths database by default and the the directory paths database with switch `-d` for a file/directory name and returns its path.

 ## Set up